LDevs-Team/DiSH/README.md

 > Using this software gives no guarantees.
 If you want stability, use stable confirmed releases (latest is 10.1.0)

 ## DISCLAIMER
-DISCLAMER: We started this project only for good purposes - this program is NOT INTENDED FOR MALICIOUS USE
+DISCLAMER: We started this project only for good purposes - this program is NOT INTENDED FOR MALICIOUS USE.
+We are not responsable for what people use this software for.

 ## License